Mike Folmer

-Michael Folmer (born January 2, 1956) is an American politician and convicted sex offender.
+Michael Folmer (born January 2, 1956) is an American politician and confessed sex offender.
 He represented the 48th district in the Pennsylvania State Senate, which includes all of Lebanon County and portions of Dauphin and York Counties, from 2007 to 2019.
 He is a member of the Republican Party.

 In September 2019 he was arrested on child pornography charges and resigned his State Senate seat.
 In July 2020, Folmer was sentenced to one to two years in county jail.

 Personal life

 Folmer was born and raised in Lebanon, Pennsylvania.
-After graduating from Lebanon Senior High School in 1974, he attended Grace College (in Indiana) where he majored in History with a minor in Biblical Studies and Philosophy and received his Bachelor of Arts degree in 1978.
+After graduating from Lebanon Senior High School in 1974, he attended Grace College (in Indiana) where he majored in History and received his Bachelor of Arts degree in 1978.
 He returned to the Lebanon Valley where he worked in financial consulting and sales management.
 In the 1990s and early 2000s, Folmer worked in the produce industry, including his related family-owned business.